Toyeeb29/Toyeeb29/README.md

 - 🔭 I’m currently working on improving my technical skills in data analysis
-- 🌱 I’m currently learning data analysis in the NGN 30 days of learning
+- 🌱 I’m currently learning data analysis in the Microsoft 30 days of learning
 - 👯 I’m looking to collaborate on everything data analysis and projects
 - 🤔 I’m looking for help with breaking down technical concept
 - 💬 Ask me about my learning journey